-Find pictorial step by step of how to make Peach jam without Pectin below with pro tips.
+Find a pictorial step-by-step of how to make Peach jam without Pectin below with pro tips.

 - Skinning peaches for jam is an optional and personal choice.
 (If you consider blending the jam, you can skip this step.
 Peach skin has more color and flavor than flesh.
 Just make sure to soak peaches for few minutes and wash them throughly with warm water.)
 If you wish to skin peaches, you can simply peel the peaches with a knife.
 But blanching is the easiest way if you large number of peaches.
 Here's how to blanch.
 Bring a large pot of water to boil.
 Add peaches and boil for 1-2 minutes.
 Then transfer to cold water.

 - Now the skin will easily slip off the flesh.
 Deseed the peaches and chop them roughly.